-The Preschool project started in 1999 to help children residing in Vallée-Pitot and its surroundings to attend school, hence, freeing their mothers during the day to take up employment.
-This project is part of the integrated early childhood development programme associated with a special scheme for the social and economic emancipation of parent, particularly mothers, and is therefore central to the poverty/distress reduction strategy.
+The Preschool project started in 1999 to help children residing in Vallée-Pitot and the surrounding region to attend school, hence, freeing their mothers during the day to take up employment.
+This project is part of the integrated early childhood development programme associated with a special scheme for the social and economic emancipation of parents, particularly mothers, and is therefore central to the poverty/distress reduction strategy.

 The aim of the Preschool project

 To provide free quality childcare in a safe and stimulating environment to vulnerable groups of children aged 3 – 5 years old, living in Vallée Pitot and the surrounding region.

 - Attend to the basic emotional and physical needs of vulnerable children aged 3 to 5 in a friendly and stimulating environment.

 - Provide a healthy diet to children who come from underprivileged families, where parents cannot afford well-balanced meals for them.